 – Rockland County, NY, camp director

 The Maritime Aquarium is more than just a place for families to have fun.
 We’re engaged in ongoing research projects and collaborations with other area organizations to help ensure that the animals you enjoy here thrive in the wild for generations to come.
-And our Education Department is engaged in ongoing collaborations with area schools to xxxxxxxxx.
+And our Education Department is engaged in ongoing collaborations with area schools.

 The Maritime Aquarium began a collaboration with Jefferson Science Magnet School in 2006.
 Since that time, the Aquarium has functioned as an extension of the classroom for Kindergarten through fifth grade.

 Programs are developed according to CT Science Framework Standards and Grade Level Expectations, as well as Norwalk’s own specific goals.
 There are also interdisciplinary components in the Aquarium developed curriculum including Math, Literacy and Social Studies.